CoderDojoGitHub/webdev-lesson-4-transitions-animations/README.md

 ## Transforms

 Let's make our box do something else when we hover on it.
 Let's say that when we hover on the box we want it to get *bigger*.
 In order to do this we're going to need to use something called **CSS Transforms**, a part of CSS that allows us to change the size, position and rotation of objects.

+## Advanced lesson notes!

+Working ahead?
+Bored?
+Done this before?
+No problem.
+Here are some more advanced topics related to the lesson that you can explore or read more about.

+### Stacking contexts

+In the [Transforms sections](#transforms) did you notice how we defined `transform` twice, once to set the scale to 1 and again to set it to 1.5 when we hover?
+Try removing that first one and then hover on your square again.
+Notice how the box flickers a little before it starts animating?
+This is because CSS Transforms create a new [stacking context](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Understanding_z_index/The_stacking_context).
+The flicker is caused by our box moving onto a new stacking context when we hover on it.
+By setting the transform in both places, we tell the browser to make sure the box is *already* on its own stacking context.
+That way, when we hover on it, it doesn't need to switch contexts, and it doesn't flicker.